In this article, we are going to look at how police caught some of the world’s most notorious serial killers.

 It was at this stage that he seized on Dahmer’s lapse in concentration and punched him in the face.
 This stunned Dahmer and gave Edwards the opportunity to run out the front door.

-After escaping the apartment, he flagged down two police officers.
+After escaping from the apartment, he flagged down two police officers.

 The officers in question then visited Dahmer to investigate the claim that he had pulled a knife on Edwards.